danish-foundation-models/datasheets/data/dsk-dkmedier/dsk-dkmedier.md

 # Dataset Card for DSK - DK Medier

 <!-- START-SHORT DESCRIPTION -->
-This is the data contributed by DK Medier through the [Dansk Sprogmodel Konsortium](https://alexandra.dk/dsk).
+A collection of ~100K news articles from [DK Medier](https://dkmedier.dk), written in the period 2000-2024.
 <!-- END-SHORT DESCRIPTION -->

+This data has been contributed by DK Medier through the [Dansk Sprogmodel Konsortium](https://alexandra.dk/dsk).

 ## Dataset Description